avwsolutions/elastic-kibana-training-material/labs/04-KibanaVisualize/README.md

 In most scenarios you always have a baseline or a reference value.
 This helps us to easily see deviations from our baseline.
 During this exercise you are going to configure a `Reference value`.

-- Start with adding an additional layer and select the `Reference value` type.
+- Start with adding an additional layer and select the `Reference Lines` type.
 - Choose a `Data View`.
 Now click `add a field`.
 - For method choose `Formula` and set this to `average(bytes, kql='response=200')`.
 - Change the name to `Expected baseline`.